intel/tsffs/README.md

 ## Use Cases

-CONFUSE is focused on several primary use cases:
+TSFFS is focused on several primary use cases:

 - UEFI and BIOS code, particulary based on [EDKII](https://github.com/tianocore/edk2)
 - Pre- and early-silicon firmware and device drivers